Low-dimensional quantum gases in curved geometries: Theoretical prospects

 \subsection{Analog simulation and mappings}

 Analog quantum simulation aims to simulate phenomena that are unaccessible to experiments or to theory: from condensed matter to high energy physics, many systems can be studied by mapping their Hamiltonian to that of controllable setups as, for instance, ultracold atoms experiments \cite{bloch2012,georgescu2014}.
-In low dimensional Bose-Einstein condensates, most simulations rely on some mapping between the measurable dynamic properties of the condensate and the metric tensor of a curved gravitational system \cite{hu2019,munozdenova2019,viermann2022}.
+In low-dimensional Bose-Einstein condensates, most simulations rely on some mapping between the measurable dynamic properties of the condensate and the metric tensor of a curved gravitational system \cite{hu2019,munozdenova2019,viermann2022}.
 However, even if there have been studies of analog models based on BECs in a curved geometry\cite{visser2001}, the curvature itself as a tunable degree of freedom of the simulation remains a largely unexplored feature.

-In one-dimensional setups, experiments with ring-shaped condensates have simulated a series of cosmological phenomena, analyzing the expansion and subsequent preheating of the universe \cite{eckel2018}, measuring the Hubble attenuation and amplification in expanding and contracting rings \cite{banik2022}, and a few theoretical proposals were elaborated \cite{gomezllorente2019,bhardwaj2021,eckel2021}.
-The possibilities of building analog models go surely beyond these notable realizations, and should be thoroughly considered also in two-dimensional curved settings.
+{A few experiments with ring-shaped condensates have simulated various} cosmological phenomena, analyzing the expansion and subsequent preheating of the universe \cite{eckel2018}, measuring the Hubble attenuation and amplification in expanding and contracting rings \cite{banik2022}, and a few theoretical proposals were elaborated \cite{gomezllorente2019,bhardwaj2021,eckel2021}.
+The possibilities of building analog models go surely beyond these notable realizations, and should be thoroughly considered in two-dimensional curved settings.

 Finally, there is a fundamental correspondence between the physics of rapidly rotating superfluids, which develop vortex lattices, and the quantum Hall physics\cite{ho2001,cooper2008,fetter2009}, which occurs when a two-dimensional electron gas is placed in a strong magnetic field.
-Studies of rapidly rotating superfluids in the flat case \cite{ho2001} could be extended in various geometries, as well as investigating vortices in spinor condensates in various geometries \cite{ho2015}. \\
+Studies of rapidly rotating superfluids in the flat case \cite{ho2001,mukherjee2022,schweikhard2004} could be extended in various geometries, as well as investigating vortices in spinor condensates in various geometries \cite{ho2015}. \\